vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 ```

 ## Bellman Update and Q-function
+If we can explore which actions gives us the highest rewards, and remember the best rewards,
+then every time we find out better path, we can use the Bellman equation above to update the state value.
+This was we iterate until we reach the best solution.
-We can apply the principle above to refine our decision-making, which using is Bellman Update in Value Iteration method.
+So we can apply the principle of optimality above to refine our decision-making,
-We do that by converting the equation into an update rule and iterate until we reach the best solution.
+and this using is Bellman Update in Value Iteration method.

-To do that we can brute-force exhaustively explore all actions at all states across paths.
+To do this we can brute-force exhaustively explore all actions at all states across paths.
 Always updating corresponding value function values with the action that leads along the path that leads to the highest reward.
-We brute-force the solution because we have no model of the environment, we only evaluate the best options.
+We must brute-force the solution if we have no model of the environment, we only evaluate the best options.

 Since we are brute-forcing the solution evaluating everything without a model of the environment, we can describe the value function as an array or python dictionary: